jimmykurian/Reactivities/client-app/docs/app/stores/activityStore/classes/default.md

 > **new default**(): [`default`](default.md)

 Creates an instance of ActivityStore.
-The constructor initializes the observables using MobX's makeAutoObservable.
+Initializes the observables using MobX's makeAutoObservable.

 #### Returns